| Title: | Score Matching Estimation by Automatic Differentiation |

 Tapes can have both independent variables and dynamic parameters, and the differentiation occurs with respect to the independent variables.

-The result of taping, called a tape, is exposed as an object of class Rcpp_ADFun
+The result of taping, called a tape, is exposed as an object of class Rcpp_ADFun, which contains a CppAD ADFun object.

 For the purposes of score matching, there are also fixed parameters, which are the elements of the model's parameter vector that are given and not estimated.